How can I apply to Warwick's teaching programmes from overseas?

 What are the equivalent qualifications from overseas?

 If you hold international qualifications, you will need to be able to demonstrate that they are equivalent to our UK entry requirements.
-We would encourage all applicants with international qualifications to acquire a NARIC Statement of Comparability before applying (a document that guides universities on how your qualifications relate to UK qualifications and certificates).
+You will need to have your original certificates & marksheets (translated where necessary).
+You may wish to consider acquiring an ECCTIS Statement of Comparability before applying (a document that guides universities on how your qualifications relate to UK qualifications and certificates).

 Do I need to take any English Language Tests?